taratran/kwk-level-2-lecture-004-html-part-2/README.md

   </div>
 </body>
 ```
-#### CFU: Big Group Question
-Ask the students, "Why do you think we divided the page in that way?"
-Answers should lead to two big concepts behind <div>: 1. to be able to read code easily and quickly 2. for later on in order to style sectioned out HTMl

 In the example above, we could have written it _without the divs_, so why put
 them in?
 For a few reasons really.
 For one, we do this for organization: HTML
 content can get messy pretty quickly, so keeping things sectioned off into